Appeals – Transfer to Secondary School - Year 7 September 2020

 If your son was unsuccessful in reaching the Selective Eligibility Test pass mark for our School but you wish to appeal, then you must list WCGS as a preference on your CAF in order to invoke your right of appeal.
 For further information, please read the SET FAQs on this website.

-Mid-Term (on in-year) admission appeals & Sixth Form appeals
+Mid-Term (or in-year) admission appeals & Sixth Form appeals

 Please contact the school in writing to request an Appeals Pack.
 This Appeals Pack will include a covering letter, an Appeals Information sheet and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
-This MUST be returned to the School by the date specified and marked for the attention of the Clerk to the Appeals Panel.
+This is to be returned to the School by the date specified on the covering letter and marked for the attention of the Clerk to the Appeals Panel.